Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 59 - Classifier-Free Guidance.
 The CFG calculates the difference between an unprompted image and a prompted image, and multiplies that difference to force the model to strictly text instructed.
 Weak point :
   It takes twice as much as time and power, as it is not just generating the image.

+*Day 60 - Spam Filter.
+As the name suggest it filters spam mails by converting text to structured math and then using Naive Bayes algorithm.
+Weak point :
+  It is very sensitive if the spammer uses highly professional vocabulary then it wont filter it.